 In some hospitals, your surgeon can get the laboratory to check the sentinel node while you are still under anaesthetic.
 This means the surgeon can find out if there is cancer in the sentinel nodes while you are still in the operating theatre.
 They can then continue to remove all the other nodes if necessary, so you avoid having a second operation.

-The National Institute for Health and Care Excellence (NICE) have recently approved a new test for surgeons to use during the operation to see if cancer has spread to the sentinel lymph nodes.
+The National Institute for Health and Care Excellence (NICE) has recently approved a new test for surgeons to use during the operation to see if cancer has spread to the sentinel lymph nodes.
 The test is called RD-100i OSNA.
 It works by picking up a protein (marker) called cytokeratin-19 (CK19), which is linked to breast cancer.
 This protein is not normally found in healthy lymph node tissue.
 The test gives results in about half an hour, so the surgeon can decide during the initial operation if they need to remove the other lymph nodes.
 This means you avoid a second operation, and could mean that other treatments such as chemotherapy may start slightly sooner.

 There are ways of reducing the risk of lymphoedema and of managing it if it happens.
 You can read about this on our page about lymphoedema after breast cancer treatment.